kalbek/Recipe-App/README.md

 - install ruby on your machine

-Clone this repository to your desired folder: https://github.com/kalbek/Recipe-App.git
+Clone this repository to your desired folder: https://github.com/kalbek/Budget-app.git Tracking App.git

 ### Usage